-Toothpaste is essential for getting our pearly whites clean, but did you know it’s also good for cleaning things around the home?
+We all use toothpaste for getting our pearly whites clean and fresh, but did you know it’s also good for house cleaning?

 This is because it's a mild abrasive, often containing baking soda, that works to remove dental plaque and stains.
 For this reason, this makes the ideal stain remover to tackle household marks, grime or scuffs on surfaces or walls.

 And while we’ve all heard about what makes baking soda and white vinegar so good at cleaning, the humble tube of toothpaste is just as impressive.
 What’s more, we all have toothpaste in the house so we don't even need to buy expensive stain removers.
-So, before you get brushing, here are 11 things you didn’t know you could clean with toothpaste.
+So, before you get your cleaning tools out, there are 11 things you didn’t know you could clean with toothpaste.

 11 things you didn’t know you could clean with toothpaste